beyondmeh/dotfiles/README.md

 * `mount-cd` - Mounts an .iso CD/DVD image to /mnt/cdrom
 * `net-status` - Show the network status as well as the Gateway and local/public IP addresses
+* `net-wait` - Wait for the network to come up, then start the given app
 * `nullcrypt` - Creates and opens encrypted LUKS containers with sane settings
 * `optimize-images` Optimize images for the web by reduces image size and fixing file names